For one new fund, the question isn’t which corporate backer, but why not 10?

 There is no sector focus.
 A startup’s initial product should be built of near completion, however.

 Interested startups will receive $75,000.
 In exchange, Engage is asking for upwards of 6 percent of their businesses.
-(Olson says the Engage will take a smaller ownership stake in startups that are further along or have already raised some outside funding.)
+(Olson says Engage will take a smaller ownership stake in startups that are further along or have already raised some outside funding.)

 Engage is also promising office space to companies that need it, along with mentorship from a network of local founders and operators who intend to aid the startups with their growth tactics, pricing structures, and go-to-market strategies.